 These instructions show how to seamlessly join 1×1 rib top-to-bottom, that is, when you join provisional cast-on stitches to the edge to be bound off.

-When you are ready to bind off, cut the loops of your provisional cast-on.
+When you are ready to bind off, pull our the waste yarn of your provisional cast-on.
 Feed the knitting needle through the loops the provisional cast-on has saved, making sure to get the half-loop on either side.